BLOG

 When employees trust that their voices matter, the entire organization benefits.

-5. Use the PSP Strategy for Handling Difficult Conversations
+5. Use the PSP (Praise, Share, Praise) Strategy for Handling Difficult Conversations

 Difficult conversations are an inevitable part of leadership.
 Whether it's addressing performance concerns, behavioral issues, or conflicts within the team, the way you communicate can either encourage positive change or create resistance.

-That's where the PSP strategy Praise, Share, Praise comes in.
+When considering how to talk to an employee about their attitude, the PSP strategy Praise, Share, Praise proves invaluable.
 This structured approach ensures feedback is received constructively, keeping employees open to improvement rather than defensive.

 Step 1: Start with Praise